 Both Republicans and Democrats have put a greater emphasis in recent cycles on encouraging potential retirees to make their decisions sooner rather than later, in order to give potential replacements the time they need to get on the ballot.
 But throughout the country, candid conversations with families will inevitably lead to yet another tumultuous retirement season, one that will leave both parties scrambling to recruit new candidates in the early months of 2012.

-This article appears in the Nov.
-17, 2011, edition of National Journal Daily.
+This article appears in the November 17, 2011, edition of NJ Daily.